Extracting narrative signals from public discourse: a network-based approach

-The main contribution of this paper is the translation of AMR-based representations of text into a structured output that allows the researcher to discover narrative signals in the data using straightforward data manipulations.
 The following section describes the different steps involved in this translation task.
 Formally, given an AMR-parsed sentence, we represent it as a rooted, directed, acyclic graph where vertices are AMR concepts and edges represent their relations.
 While this graph contains all the information necessary to investigate actors and their relations, some processing steps are useful in order to take advantage of the AMR representation for narrative analysis as well as to facilitate further processing for large corpora.
 More precisely, the goal is to transform the full AMR graph into a tabular format that can then easily be queried, in order to extract, for instance, the most common actors, or the most common relations between them.
 We therefore propose a set of formal definitions that guide this subdivision of the full AMR graph into rows that correspond to single events within the sentence.
 The key idea here is that each event is characterized by a predicate.
 A sentence may contain several such events.
 The relationships between the events within the sentence are given by the edges between their predicates.
 Taking up the example from Fig.~\ref{fig:amr_example} again, there are two events: one given by ``want-01'' and one given by ``invest-01'', while the latter is the patient (ARG1) of the former.
 The aim is to divide the full AMR graph into rooted subgraphs, where each subgraph's root is a predicate.